Postgraduate Diploma in Journalism

 You may like to check both the general and specific regulations:

 The programme has a strong emphasis on practical work, and we maintain a close relationship with the profession through our many guest lecturers.
 Throughout the year, you will report for local newsrooms and contribute to a range of media, including radio station RDU 98.5 and our own digital news outlet, The Record.
-Mid-year, you will work at a South Island newspaper and, later in the year, we send you further afield for a capstone internship in a radio, online or print newsroom.
+Mid-year, you will be sent on a newspaper internship and, later in the year, we will send you further afield for a capstone internship in a radio, online or print newsroom.

 - See the Course Information website for more details about the Postgraduate Diploma in Journalism.